THE 2023-2024 CRISIS IN GAZA AND ISRAEL REQUIRES AN ALTERNATIVE APPROACH

 The third article, published here, explains various concepts which relate to how Israeli transgressions are leveraged to promote idiotic, superficial and even anti-Semitic arguments.
 I explain the concepts of “Anti-Zionist-Splaining” used by various persons to defend these memes.
 I illustrate the formula used by these persons to defend their idiocy by pointing to Israelis transgressions.

-These three articles show the limits of the New Left descendants, the pseudo-post-colonial approach, and a pathway which is foreshadowing the end of the current left paradigm based on deconstruction, selective rallying to one set of victims, and the trivialization of the crisis facing Palestinians and Israelis alike.
+These four articles show the limits of the New Left descendants, the pseudo-post-colonial approach, and a pathway which is foreshadowing the end of the current left paradigm based on deconstruction, selective rallying to one set of victims, and the trivialization of the crisis facing Palestinians and Israelis alike.
+The last article focuses more on the limits to the liberal-centrist approach to political discourse.

 THE 2022-2023 UKRAINE CRISIS REQUIRES A SYSTEMATIC RESPONSE: OPPOSE NATO EXPANSIONISM AND OPPOSE RUSSIAN MILITARISM, OPPOSE ALL VARIETIES OF IMPERIALISM AND MILITARISM